Skip to Main Content

 Do you have specialized wildlife crews?

-Yes, we work with experienced Mexican wildlife cinematographers who know Baja California, the Yucatán Peninsula and the Michoacán monarch reserves intimately.
-Many have credits with major international natural history broadcasters and conservation organisations.
+Yes, we work with skilled Mexican wildlife cinematographers who know Baja California, the Yucatán Peninsula and the Michoacán monarch reserves intimately.
+Many have credits with major global natural history TV networks and conservation organisations.

 What about permits for protected species and parks?

-Filming protected species and inside marine protected areas requires CONANP permits; archaeological sites need INAH coordination; and coastal filming requires marina and port captain authorisation through SEMAR.
+Here is how the picture comes together.
+Filming covered species and inside marine covered areas needs CONANP permits.
+Archaeological sites need INAH planning.
+And coastal filming needs marina and port captain authorisation through SEMAR.
 Lead times of 30+ days are typical for permit applications.
-We coordinate everything through COMEFILM.
+We set up everything through COMEFILM.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with the warm Caribbean reefs, the rich Sea of Cortez, the freshwater cenotes of the Yucatán, and the cold-water grey whale lagoons of Baja California.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with the warm Caribbean reefs, the rich Sea of Cortez, the freshwater cenotes of the Yucatán, and the cold-water grey whale lagoons of Baja California.

 What's the best season for wildlife filming in Mexico?